ngwalker93/ngwalker93.github.io/index.md

 title: Home
 ---

-{% include custom-nav.html %}

-# Welcome to My Website 🎉
+**Welcome to My Website 🎉**

-This is my first GitHub Pages site using the **Dinky** theme.
+This is my first GitHub Pages site using the **Minima** theme.
 The purpose of this site is to display my professional resume as well as some of my interests and projects.

 My Interest:
 - Running 🏃‍♀️